 About LibKey Link

 LibKey Link is designed as a Link Resolver Accelerator.
 Your library's unique LibKey Link URL can be used in database systems where you would normally put in your Link Resolver Base URL.
-Rather than bringing users through a multi-step resolution process to get to full text, LibKey Link takes over and provides a fast and efficient mode of access to content.
+Rather than bringing users through a multi-step resolution process to get to full text, LibKey Link takes over and provides a fast and efficient mode of access to content using to two unique modes: PDF Express and the Format Chooser!
+Use one or the other for all databases for the desired experience or mix and match depending on the database and use case to best serve your researchers.

 In order for LibKey Link to assist, the article being requested must: